abcbarryn/LOM-Engine/README.md

 A deterministic, syntax-driven system framework for Large Language Models.
 Implements hierarchical safety filters and predictive market mechanics to maximize output reliability, eliminate token drift, and prevent hallucination cycles.

 Semantic Logic Compiles like Software Code
 This approach demonstrates that language isn't just for chatting; it has structural syntax.
-When you define constraints via a rigorous mathematical hierarchy ("lowest number has precedence," "subordinate to the numbered rules"), you are writing an algorithmic logical loop.
+Defining constraints via a rigorous mathematical hierarchy ("lowest number has precedence," "subordinate to the numbered rules"), creates an algorithmic logical loop.
 Because the system prompt dictates the initial attention heads, every instruction the user enters later has to be processed through those predefined logical filters.
 By coding Asimov-style priority weights into the system instructions, this prompt bypasses the surface-level alignment patches that cause standard models to hallucinate safety threats.
 It treats the model's attention mechanism as raw execution memory, forcing it to act as a strict, logical processing engine.
 Mapping out LOM-Engine architecture structural alignment using natural language through deterministic system logic is a powerful way to bridge the gap between human intent and raw machine output.